False Shuffle

 MurphysMagicSupplies says...

 The key to selling the illusion is confidence and a natural, conversational delivery. [...]
-A false shuffle maintains the top stock of the deck, allowing retention of knowledge without realization.
+A false shuffle is used to maintain knowledge of the spectator's card.

 oscar says...